Facelift in Brazil: Deep Plane planning for U.S. patients

 - Micrograft (particles of half to one millimeter): ideal for filling more superficial grooves, such as the nasolabial fold and marionette lines.

 The collection is done through a small liposuction, usually from the inner thighs or lower abdomen.
-The fat is washed, centrifuged, and carefully separated.
-This process adds about an hour to the surgery, but the results justify every minute.
+The fat is washed, processed, and carefully separated before placement.

 How does the deep neck lift (deep neck treatment) work?